-Arc flash, according to National Fire Protection Association (NFPA), is “a dangerous condition associated with the release of energy caused by an electric arc.”
-Arc flash typically occurs when the electrical insulation or isolation between live conductors is severed or can no longer withstand the applied voltage.
+Arc flash definition, according to National Fire Protection Association (NFPA), is “a dangerous condition associated with the release of energy caused by an electric arc.”
+AF typically occurs when the electrical insulation or isolation between live conductors is severed or can no longer withstand the applied voltage.
 How easy is it to cause an electrical explosion?
 More easy than you think.
 Arc faults can result from something as small as inserting a tool in the wrong place, or accidentally dropping a tool of some kind into a circuit breaker or electrical service area.
 In fact, an explosion can occur under any of the following conditions: a) for instance, an electrical worker is operating on or near energized conductors or circuits, or b) he/she moves near or contacts the equipment, or c) equipment failure occurs; any of these various conditions may cause a phase-to-ground and/or a phase-to-phase electrical fault and the result can be an arc flash/arc blast accident.

 Visit Our AF Course Page:

 The thermal temperature of an explosion can reach more than 5000 degrees.
 This energy is in the form of a blinding flash of light and a deafening noise.
 In this explosion, a giant amount of concentrated energy is forced outward from the electrical equipment toward the electrical worker, spreading hot gases and molten metal.

 Every day in the United States, from five to 10 AF explosions happen.
 These explosions cause injuries (from the creation of pressure waves that can damage hearing or brain function and a flash that can damage eyesight and burn exposed and covered flesh) which can range from minor burn injuries to life threatening injuries and possible death.
 In addition to the electrical worker being injured, the fast-moving pressure wave can also injure other workers in the vacinity who can be struck by loose material such as pieces of equipment, metal tools, and other projectiles.